07947613070

 Small girl presenting rings at Chelsea Old Town Hall wedding in London

-A same-sex wedding in London sees this little girl presenting the rings and looking to the registrar for reassurance.
+At a same-sex wedding in London, this little girl presents the rings and looks to the registrar for reassurance.

 Little boy giving the couple rings at Pencoed House, Cardiff wedding